deanproctor/riakcs_quick_install/README.md

 **Step 3: Set service configurations and start the services**

 First, Riak ships with Bitcask as the default backend.
-We need to change this to ELevelDB for use with Riak CS.
+We need to change this to the Riak CS custom backend.

 Change the following line in `/etc/riak/app.config`